 Visit our health care provider page for more information on these options.

 As part of the healthcare team, social workers can help you and your child with personal, social, emotional and financial problems you may be experiencing during your pregnancy or following your delivery.

-Pre-registration is important to provide your care team with your detailed information, such as insurance coverage, and room preference to facilitate a smooth admission process when you arrive in labour.
-It gives you an opportunity to sign up for breastfeeding, and caesarian section (C-Section) / vaginal birth after caesarian section (VBAC) information classes.
+Pre-register once you are between 20-26 weeks pregnant to provide your care team with information such as insurance coverage, and room preference.
+This will help facilitate a smooth admission process when you arrive in labour.
+After pre-registering, you can sign up for breastfeeding, and a birth options class in clinic four from 9 a.m. - 4:30 p.m.

 We have valuable educational material we will share with you to help prepare you for your birth experience.
-You may also purchase a breast pump, breastfeeding pillow, and the Maternal Child Blue book at this time.
+You may also purchase a breast pump, breastfeeding pillow, and the Maternal Child Blue book in clinic four.